dpa99c/cordova-launch-review/README.md

 - {string} appID - the platform-specific app ID to use to open the page in the store app
     - On Android this is the full package name of the app.
 For example, for Google Maps: `com.google.android.apps.maps`
     - On iOS this is the Apple ID of the app.
 For example, for Google Maps: `585027354`
-- {function} successCallback - The callback which will be called when diagnostic of location is successful.
-This callback function have a boolean param with the diagnostic result.
+- {function} successCallback - Callback which is executed on successfully launching store app.

 ## Example usage